boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 ![selecting custom option in relative dates window](/static/assets/visualizing-data/visualization-widgets/images/combo-box/customoptionin-relativedatefilter-combobox.png)

-Choose the start and end dates you like to set as custom range, set a name for the custom range, and then click `Add.` Repeat this process till the required set of custom relative dates are added.
+Choose the start and end dates you would like to set as a custom range, set a name for the custom range, and then click `Add`.
+Repeat this process until the required set of custom relative dates are added.

 ![setting range for custom option](/static/assets/visualizing-data/visualization-widgets/images/combo-box/customdatelimits-relativedates-combobox.png)